rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 **Note:** A user may be assigned both a product role and an account role.

-### What types of users does RBAC have?

-RBAC has the following types of users:

--   **Account owner** - The account owner is the primary contact for the account and has full permissions to execute all capabilities for every product available.
-Each account has a single account owner.

--   **Account user** - The account user is a user who has been added by the account owner and has been assigned to specific product or account roles.

-### What actions are restricted to the account owner role?

-The account owner role is the only role that can perform the following actions:

--   Create new users, modify existing users, and delete users
--   Make changes to contacts, including the billing contact

 ### What are the contact types in the Cloud Control Panel?

 Contact types are similar to tags.
 Using contact types can help account owners manage users.
 The Cloud Control Panel offers the following contact types: